 The Journal encourages the submission of case reports that highlight practical diagnostic and/or management considerations.
-The format of these papers should follow that described in the “Manuscript Components” section below.
+The case reports should define 1 to a maximum of three patients.
 Identifying information within written descriptions, photographs, or pedigrees should not be given.

-Case-series is a descriptive study design and as the name suggests, it is just a series of cases of any particular disease or disease discrepancy that one might observe in one's clinical practice etc.
+Case-series is a descriptive study design and as the name suggests, it is just a series of cases of any disease or disease discrepancy that one might observe in one’ clinical practice etc.

-The Journal accepts Letters to the Editor that raises some issues related to recently published articles (last 6 months) in Donald School Journal of Ultrasound in Obstetrics and Gynecology.
+The Journal accepts Letters to the Editor that raises some issues related to recently published articles (last 6 months) in the Donald School Journal of Ultrasound in Obstetrics and Gynecology (DSJUOG).
 The letters should not exceed (1000 words) of text and 4 references.
 While not all “Letters to the Editor” will be published, those that are judged worthwhile will be forwarded to the authors of the articles in question or to selected experts in order to provide the opportunity for a response.
 Whenever possible, they will be published with the reply of the author of the published article.